-4 inch square prototyping area, with outline for Arduino Pro Mini (or Nano), and many pads for SMD partsDesigned by Azzy's Electronics, Ships from United States of America
+4 inch square prototyping area, with outline for Arduino Pro Mini (or Nano), and many pads for SMD partsDesigned by Azzy's Electronics in United States of America

 Project board for Arduino This board provides pads for the most popular surface mount packages, broken out to rows of 0.1" pin header for ease of connection.
 Each pin goes to two or three holes, so...Read More…